PeMei/Death-Angel-Sued/README.md

 Sued is a relatively popular brazillian program that says to be an demonic entity and answers personal questions about the user (eg address), but is only a programming trick that whoever is typing secretly types the answer and then laughs in your face

+Tutorial PT-BR
+Esc- troca entre a pergunta e a resposta, durante o modo de resposta, uma frase padrão será escrita na pergunta e a resposta será escrita secretamente.

+Tutorial EN-US
+Esc - toggle between the awswer and the question, during answer mode, a standard sentence will be written in the question and the answer will be written secretly